Bright, herbal, and refreshing, this Rosemary and Gin Grapefruit Cocktail recipe combines citrus and botanicals for the perfect easy gin drink.

 - Lime juice: Bright, fresh, acidic flavor that complements the grapefruit.

 - Club soda: Helps to balance out the flavors so the drink isn’t too intense.
 My favorite is La Croix, and I’ll use lime flavored instead of plain for an added punch of flavor.
+It also gives the drink some bubbles!

 - Rosemary simple syrup: The sweet sugar mixed with the vibrant rosemary flavor pairs exceptionally well with gin.